-Forecast Year Minimum a (Roundtrips/Day) Base/Most Likely (Roundtrips/Day) Maximum (Roundtrips/Day) 2029 (Silicon Valley to Central Valley) 14 22 76 2033 & 2040 (Phase 1) 44 98 152 a For comparison, in 2017 the Capitol Corridor ran 15 roundtrips per day.
+Forecast Year Minimum ^a (Roundtrips/Day) Base/Most Likely (Roundtrips/Day) Maximum (Roundtrips/Day) 2029 (Silicon Valley to Central Valley) 14 38 76 2033 and 2040 (Phase 1) 44 98 152

+^a For comparison, in 2017 the Capitol Corridor ran 15 roundtrips per day.

-3.6 Availability and Frequency of Service of Conventional Rail and High-Speed Rail Buses presence, or lack of, specific improvements to connecting rail services and HSR bus connections.
+3.6 Availability and Frequency of Service of Conventional Rail and High-Speed Rail Buses

+This risk variable is only considered for the year 2029 Silicon Valley to Central Valley line scenario because these connections have less of an impact once the Phase 1 system is completed.
+The availability and frequency of service of CVR and HSR buses are discrete variables that consider the presence, or lack of, specific improvements to connecting rail services and HSR bus connections.
 The variable is composed of three potential future scenarios (1, 2, and 3) with a probability assigned to each scenario.
-Only one of the three scenarios is chosen in each draw of the Monte Carlo simulation.
+Only one of the three scenarios are chosen in each draw of the Monte Carlo simulation.
 The scenarios and respective probabilities are as follows: